acidonper/jump-app-docs/README.md

 When a new commit is released, a set of actions are triggered automatically depends on the repository branch:

 - DEVELOP
-    - Tekton Listener triggers *Deploy Pipeline*
+    - Tekton Listener triggers *Pipeline XXXX Deploy*
-    - Tekton *Deploy Pipeline* downloads the new code in develop and performs the tests
+    - Tekton *Pipeline XXXX Deploy* downloads the new code in develop and performs the tests
-    - Tekton *Deploy Pipeline* launches buildConfig v1 in order to build a new container image for DEV environment
+    - Tekton *Pipeline XXXX Deploy* launches buildConfig v1 in order to build a new container image for DEV environment
-    - Tekton *Deploy Pipeline* changes Deployment v1 settings to deploy the new image in DEV namespace
+    - Tekton *Pipeline XXXX Deploy* changes Deployment v1 settings to deploy the new image in DEV namespace

 - MASTER
-    - Tekton Listener triggers *Deploy and Promote Pipeline*
+    - Tekton Listener triggers *Pipeline XXXX Deploy Promote*
-    - Tekton *Deploy and Promote Pipeline* downloads the new code in master and performs the tests
+    - Tekton *Pipeline XXXX Deploy Promote* downloads the new code in master and performs the tests
-    - Tekton *Deploy and Promote Pipeline* launches buildConfig v1 in order to build a new container image for PRE environment
+    - Tekton *Pipeline XXXX Deploy Promote* launches buildConfig v1 in order to build a new container image for PRE environment
-    - Tekton *Deploy and Promote Pipeline* changes Deployment v1 settings to deploy the new image in PRE namespace
+    - Tekton *Pipeline XXXX Deploy Promote* changes Deployment v1 settings to deploy the new image in PRE namespace
-    - Tekton *Deploy and Promote Pipeline* create a new buildConfig tag with production reference for PRO environment
+    - Tekton *Pipeline XXXX Deploy Promote* create a new imageStream v1 tag with production reference for PRO environment
-    - Tekton *Deploy and Promote Pipeline* changes Deployment v1 settings to deploy the new image in PRO namespace
+    - Tekton *Pipeline XXXX Deploy Promote* changes Deployment v1 settings to deploy the new image in PRO namespace

+*NOTE:* Automated changes are defined to modify v1 version and it is required execute promotion pipelines to v2 manually.

 ## Service Mesh